the-moog/SE-531454/README.md

 By the-moog  April 2025

+See the video in assets folder for example use.

 Repository: [https://github.com/the-moog/SE-531454](https://github.com/the-moog/SE-531454)

-Feel free to fork and modify though I'd be happy to accept improvements and suggestions.
+Feel free to fork and modify.
+I'd be happy to accept improvements and suggestions.

 ![LTSpice Circuit](https://i.sstatic.net/wiiKQCDY.png)